04 March 2019

 Contributing to Marine Science in Plymouth

-Aside from ‘the day job’ Gary has maintained his long-term involvement with the Plymouth Marine Science and Education Foundation (PLYMSEF) and is a Director of Plymouth Marine Sciences Partnership Ltd. PlyMSEF is a charity providing bursaries, lectures and conferences for students and early career scientists involved with marine sciences.
+Aside from ‘the day job’ Gary has maintained his long-term involvement Plymouth Marine Science and Education Foundation (PLYMSEF) as a Trustee.

 He also holds honorary Senior Lecturer positions with University of Exeter Medical School and the Peninsular Medical School in Plymouth.